-Watching Downton Abbey I can’t help but fall in love with the clothes.
-So elegant, so refined, so other worldly.
-While we can’t exactly go back in time to wear vintage clothes in their prime condition we can wear new vintage inspired clothes that are a perfect combination of past and present.
-Downton Abbey style clothes come in very formal evening dresses that the Crawley sisters wore to dinner and the simple day wear of the working class.
-Whether you want reproduction 1920′s clothing or a more modern take on 20′s style there is something here for you.
-Read about how to spot Downton Abbey style in clothing today and then follow the links to the shop pages where I show you hundreds of 1920′s style clothing to buy online.
+Watching Downton Abbey, I can’t help but fall in love with the clothes.
+So elegant, so refined, so otherworldly.
+While we can’t exactly go back in time to wear vintage clothes in their prime condition, we can wear new vintage inspired clothes that are a perfect combination of past and present.
+Downton Abbey style clothes come in everything from the very formal evening dresses that the sisters wore for dinner to the simple daywear of the working class.
+The 6 seasons on Downton Abbey span 1912 to 1925.
+For this article, I will focus just on the last few seasons of Downton Abbey fashion set in the 1920s.

-Downton Abbey Style Clothing
+Downton Abbey Fashion

-1920′s Inspired Beaded Dresses
+1920s Beaded Dresses

 Tiered Tea Length Dresses

-1920′s Style Cloche Hats
+1920s Style Cloche Hats

-Instead of hats, the ladies of Downton preferred the latest 20′s craze – headbands!
-Not just any headbands these were full of beads, gems, rhinestones, and sprigs of feathers.
-The different styles ranged from a decorative hair comb on one side, a beaded headband, a full cover head piece, or a sparkling tiara.
+Instead of hats for evening wear, the ladies of Downton preferred the latest ’20s craze – headbands!
+Not just any headbands, these were full of beads, gems, rhinestones, and sprigs of feathers.
+The different styles ranged from a decorative hair comb on one side, to the classic beaded headband, to a full cover head piece, to even a sparkling tiara.

 Silk Shawls and Scarf Coats

-With the exception of long pearl necklaces, 1920′s style jewelry has almost been forgotten.
-The Art Deco movement with its geometric shapes, distinct color palate, and global influences is slowly coming back into fashion.
-Most of the 20′s style jewelry feels more 1970′s Art Deco revival and that’s ok.
-1970′s fashion jewelry is very in style today.
-From leather headbands, to over sized gold geometric necklaces, and long beaded necklaces the 20′s style is still very much an influence.
-In Downton Abbey we see the more traditional long bead and gem necklaces worn by the ladies.
-You can shop for these and many more 1920′s style jewelry here.
+With the exception of long pearl necklaces, 1920s style jewelry has almost been forgotten.
+The Art Deco movement with its geometric shapes, distinct color palette, and global influences, is slowly coming back into fashion.
+Most of the ’20s style jewelry feels more 1970s Art Deco revival and that’s OK.
+1970s fashion jewelry is very in style today.
+From crystal headbands to oversized gold geometric necklaces and long pearl necklaces, the ’20s style is still very much an influence.
+In Downton Abbey, we see the more traditional long bead and gem necklaces worn by the ladies.
+Learn about 1920s jewelry styles.

-If you need help finding Downton Abbey style clothes not listed here or on the shop pages please feel free to contact me and let me know what you are looking for.
+If you need help finding Downton Abbey style clothes not listed here or on the shop pages, please feel free to contact me and let me know what you are looking for.